asalazar76/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ## The R-script "run_analysis.R" deals with all the transformations mentioned above.

 ## The Resulting Tidy Data
-10299 observatons are split into 180 groups (30 subjects and 6 activities) and 66 mean and standard deviation features are averaged for each group.
-The resulting data table has 180 rows and 68 columns – 33 Mean variables + 33 Standard deviation variables + 1 Subject ( 1 of of the 30 test subjects) + Activity.
+- 10'299 observatons are split into 180 groups (30 subjects and 6 activities)
+- 66 mean and standard deviation features are averaged for each group.
+- The resulting data frame has 180 rows and 68 columns – 33 Mean variables + 33 Standard deviation variables + Subject + Activity.